Ishak Haji Muhammad: Death

 He died on 7 November 1991 at 5.40 am at his home in Kampung Bukit Raya, in Hulu Langat, Selangor.
 He was buried in his childhood village in Temerloh, after the Friday prayers, next to the graves of his parents, in accordance with his wishes.
 He had been admitted to the Tawakal Hospital on 18 October after suffering from a stroke, and had just left the hospital for two weeks before he died.
 Earlier in the year, he had suffered another stroke and was admitted to the Kuala Lumpur General Hospital on 22 July.
 That attack left his right side paralysed.

 As tribute, UMNO donated RM16,874.15 to his family at the close of its General Assembly that year.
 RM10,000 came from the UMNO headquarters while the remainder was contributed by its delegates during the assembly.
-It was presented by the Prime Minister, Datuk Seri Dr. Mahathir Mohamad to the Chief Minister of Pahang, Tan Sri Khalil Yaacob to be given to his family.
+It was presented by the Prime Minister Mahathir Mohamad to the Pahang Menteri Besar Mohd Khalil Yaakob to be given to his family.